stupidjuice/stupidjuice/README.md

 # Welcome to my GitHub!

-- I have been programming for 2 years (remind me to update this in june 2023).
+- I have been programming for 3 years (remind me to update this in june 2024).
 - I'm okay at programming
 - According to my family, I am skilled enough to get a job (am I though?)
 - My favorite languages are C++ and C#
+- I use the GitHub Desktop program because I don't know how to use the CLI